 “Backyard” test conditions could be simply that.
 In your own backyard.
 It can also refer to testing gear via car camping close to home.
 Using a relatively safe environment in case there is an epic fail.
 If things go wrong, you can simply pack up and turn the heater on.
 Take a go at it another day.

-For some, such as those doing this trip for the first time.
+For some, such as those planning a remote trip for the first time.
 Or new to backpacking. it is recommended you perform “backyard” test conditions with all of your gear.
 Even if your trip is scheduled for the most pleasant time of the year.

 The bulk of this article is written as a precaution to those new to cold camping, or inexperienced at cold camping.
-For those that know the possibility of cold camping, will be part of their adventure …. and they need more answers.
+For those that know the possibility exists that cold weather camping, will be part of their adventure.
+Here are some suggestions for forming your “plan”.

 You have to also bear in mind you want to maintain your ideal pack weight.
-Cold weather camping creates a bigger challenge.
-But don’t do this trip with too much pack weight.
-You don’t want to have a miserable hike out.
+Cold weather camping creates a bigger challenge avoiding overweight packs.
+Don’t do a trip with too much pack weight.
+You don’t want to have a miserable adventure.

-Many may dispute this and throw out that they went with 50lbs and it was a breeze.
+Many may dispute this and throw out that they pack 50lbs or more pounds and it is a breeze.
 Remember our information is written for true backpackers.
 Those strapping their gear on their back, and packing it all in.
-Then packing it all out again.
+Then packing it all out again, including your waste and trash..
 Our info is an accumulation of recommendations from many seasoned backpackers.

 For the majority of you true backpackers out there.
 Most realize inflated claims are just plain BS.

 If you are asking this question because you truly don’t have experience?
-Then you follow the directions of some people that must have extraordinary abilities.
-Most with no experience will wish they had listened to different voices.
+Then you mistakenly follow the directions of people that must have extraordinary abilities.
+Most with no experience and a few miles down the trail, will wish they had listened to different voices.

 By cold, we are talking night time lows below freezing.
 Above that temperature, you can misjudge, and pretty much survive it.
 Perhaps with some discomfort only.
 If night time lows are going to be above 30°F much of this info may not apply.

 Getting rain soaked can really play another big factor.
 Even at higher temperatures than what we are talking about.
 We aren’t covering getting wet here.
-We assume you have prepared for staying dry as well.
+We assume you have enough sense and preparation to stay dry.

 One of the most irresponsible posts or comments we see on social media is people saying things like “conditions are normal”, “its no big deal”, etc. That is great for the experienced and well prepared.
 To the inexperienced this may cause them to not properly prepare.